-He was previously an investigative reporter for NY1, where he won a 2018 Emmy Award for Best Documentary.
+From 2017-2019 he was an investigative reporter for NY1, where he won a 2018 Emmy Award for Health/Science Special.

 He covered law enforcement at WPIX-TV, where he was part of the team that won the 2017 Emmy for Best Morning News.
 Over the course of three years, he covered the Chelsea Bombing, the inauguration of President Donald Trump, a shooting at Bronx Lebanon Hospital and the West Side terror attack.

 He was concurrently a correspondent for WCBS Newsradio 880 as part of the team that won a 2017 Edward R. Murrow award for overall excellence.

 He was a White House correspondent for The Daily, where he traveled across the country with President Barack Obama, covering landmark stories including the death of Osama bin Laden, the Supreme Court decision on the Affordable Care Act and the 2012 presidential campaign.

 In 2012, he reported for and helped launch “Chasing News” for Fox TV Stations.
 In 2014, he joined WRNN-TV as a Long Island reporter.